-The exhibition Se empeñaban en tapar las grietas, pero las paredes seguían sudando was conceived during the Sol Calero’s residency at the Centre d’Art, Nice from November 2019 to February 2020.
+The solo exhibition Se empeñaban en tapar las grietas, pero las paredes seguían sudando by Sol Calero at Villa Arson in Nice is the result of her four-month residency at the art center and art school compound.

 The installation pivots around the experience of the architecture it is in, integrating the contrasting layers of the villa, from the 19th century original mansion to the 1960s Brutalist style museum, celebrating the important role of the surrounding nature.
 Her formal vocabulary merges with the palette of the French Riviera in an enveloping itinerary through her paintings.
 Continuing the exploration which began with her recent series Pasaje del Olvido, Calero merges her interpretations of Latin American flora, architecture and iconic patterns, with scenes abstracted from personal memories.
 The oneiric mix of landscapes and still-life opens up a loosened and more narrative new direction in the artist’s pictorial practice.